How to Start Your Own LLC in Tennessee - Complete Guide

 Use the Tennessee Secretary of State's Business Entity Search to locate LLCs by name or control number.

 In Tennessee, a DBA is called an assumed name.
-You can register it online through the Secretary of State using your LLC's control number and paying a $20 filing fee.
+Register it online through the Secretary of State using your LLC's control number and paying a $20 filing fee.

-Submit the annual report on time and keep business licenses current.
-Ensure your registered agent remains active and your operating procedures are up to date.
+Submit annual report on time, keep business licenses current, ensure registered agent remains active, and maintain up-to-date operating procedures

-Yes, if you are a Tennessee resident with a physical address in the state.
+Yes, if you are a Tennessee resident with a physical address in the state and are available during business hours

-No, but it is highly recommended to outline internal operations and member responsibilities.
+No, but highly recommended to outline internal operations and member responsibilities

 Tennessee LLCs pay franchise and excise taxes at the state level.
 Members are responsible for personal income taxes on profits.
-Additional sales, payroll, and local taxes may also apply depending on your business activities.
+Additional sales, payroll, and local taxes may apply depending on business activities

 Footer - BestIncorporates